tkrsh/Populate-sqlite3-with-Python3/README.md

 ## Added Support For auto population of sqlite3 database from CSV data

- 1)  Made script to automate the process of filling data in sqlite3 databases useful for Django workflows
+ 1)  Made script to automate the process of filling data in sqlite3 databases

-    - Limited support to CSV datasets

-    - Updae your file locations and columns which you need to fill in the db

-    - run the script ! thats it!
+     ex-> Fill in the columns that you want as a field in your dataset df = df[['columns']] and num_columns and run the script as

+     python3 populate.py /path/to/example.csv /path/to/example.sqlite3

 ### TO DO

- 1) Improve usablity of populate.py

- 2) Add Suppport for JSON
+ 1) Add support for JSON